iotron/filament-multi-guard/README.md

 ## Single Guard Usage

-Create a new filament context with out GuardLogin and GuardMiddleware
+Create a new filament context **with out GuardLogin and GuardMiddleware.**

 ```bash
 php artisan make:filament-context FilamentTeams